POLYCYSTIC KIDNEY DISEASE OVERVIEW

 Liver cysts become larger and more numerous as patients age.
 In addition, women have larger liver cysts than men, particularly women who have had multiple pregnancies or who have taken oral contraceptive pills or hormone replacement therapy for prolonged periods of time.

 Heart valve disease — Abnormalities of the heart valves are detected in up to 25 percent of patients with ADPKD.
 Most patients with heart valve disease have no symptoms and require no treatment.
 However, in very rare cases, the valve disease may progress over time and become severe enough to require valve replacement.
+Some patients with valve disease (mitral valve prolapse) may present with palpitations and may need specific medications (beta blockers).

 Abdominal wall hernias — A hernia is an area of weakness in a muscle.
 The area may protrude if the organs behind the muscle press against the area of weakness, especially as a person increases the pressure in their abdomen (such as during a cough or while carrying a heavy package).
 Abdominal wall hernias are relatively frequent, affecting approximately 45 percent of people with ADPKD.
 Abdominal wall hernias are usually located on the midline just above the belly button (ventral) or in the groin (inguinal) areas.